alexcom/alexcom.github.io/_posts/2016-12-22-stepping-on-antlr-rakes.md

 published: false
 ---
 ## ANTLR 4
-Some quick bullet points to remember all things I learned via experiense while developing query language for a software product on my job.
+Some quick bullet points to remember things I learned through experiense while developing query language for a software product on my job.

 ### Use EOF, Luke!

 Include it explicitely in the end of the root rule.

 ### The layout of alternatives inside rule has sense
 It defines precedence order.
-For example for simple arythmetic expression language you would place  * over + in the rule.
+For example for simple arithmetic expression language you would place  * over + in the rule.
 This makes development of languages where precedence is important easy as a piece of pie.

+### Freaking keywords
+When you define a keyword you can get into situation when language user can enter same word but in text part of language statement and it is interpreted by as keyword which will break syntax.
+Basically that means that you can't use keywords in text clauses.
+Unless you define them as alternative for word using '|'.
+E.g.:
+ You have simple query language where query looks like this:
+ {{language: